-So why is it important to have this cover?
+Liability claims come in all shapes and sizes.
 Imagine you accidentally knock your friend’s laptop off the table and break it.
-Or if you spill hot tea on your friend and scold them.
-Either way, your friend is unlikely to be happy and might claim damages from you.
-In cases like these, liability insurance could protect you against the costs.
-The same applies if you park your car and accidentally block your neighbour’s driveway, requiring them to take a taxi to work the next day.
-In this case, liability insurance would cover you for the financial losses that arise.
+Or if you spill hot tea on your friend and scald them.
+Either way, they’re unlikely to be happy and might claim damages from you.
+The same applies if you accidentally block your neighbour’s driveway, requiring them to take a taxi to work the next day.
+In these cases, liability insurance protects you from financial losses by covering the bill.

-But what if it was your own laptop that you knocked off the table?
+But what if it was your own laptop that you swept off the table?
+Too bad.
 Unfortunately, liability insurance does not cover damage to your own property.
-It also doesn’t cover any damage that is related to business or work activities – these risks should be covered by professional liability insurance.
-An exception to this rule is if you are doing voluntary work or earning a little money on the side as a babysitter.
+It also doesn’t cover any damage that is related to business or work activities – these risks instead need to be covered by professional liability insurance.
+An exception to this rule is if you are doing volunteer work or earning a little money on the side as a babysitter.
 These activities can be covered by personal liability insurance.

 Yes.
 As long as your main residence is in Germany, you can get our personal liability insurance even if you don’t have German citizenship.

 Here are the most important factors in choosing the correct liability coverage at a glance: